-- (a) Documents Filed as Part of this Annual Report on Form 10-K: - Financial Statements: The following Consolidated Financial Statements of ANSYS, Inc. and Report of PricewaterhouseCoopers LLP, Independent Accountants, are incorporated by reference to pages 18 through 33 of the Registrant's 1999 Annual Report to Stockholders: - Report of PricewaterhouseCoopers LLP, Independent Accountants - Consolidated Balance Sheets as of December 31, 1999 and 1998 - Consolidated Statements of Income for the years ended December $31,\ 1999,\ 1998$ and 1997 - Consolidated Statements of Cash Flows for the years ended December 31, 1999, 1998 and 1997 - Consolidated Statements of Stockholders' Equity for the years ended December 31, 1999, 1998 and 1997 - Notes to Consolidated Financial Statements - Financial Statement Schedules: The following financial statement schedule for ANSYS, Inc. is filed on page 12 of this Annual Report and should be read in conjunction with the Consolidated Financial Statements of ANSYS, Inc.
+- (a) Documents Filed as Part of this Annual Report on Form 10-K: - Financial Statements: The following Consolidated Financial Statements of ANSYS, Inc. and Report of PricewaterhouseCoopers LLP, Independent Accountants, are incorporated by reference to pages 22 through 39 of the Registrant's 2000 Annual Report to Stockholders: - Report of PricewaterhouseCoopers LLP, Independent Accountants - Consolidated Balance Sheets as of December 31, 2000 and 1999 - Consolidated Statements of Income for the years ended December 31, 2000, 1999 and 1998 - Consolidated Statements of Cash Flows for the years ended December 31, 2000, 1999 and 1998 - Consolidated Statements of Stockholders' Equity for the years ended December 31, 2000, 1999 and 1998 - Notes to Consolidated Financial Statements - Financial Statement Schedules: The following financial statement schedule for ANSYS, Inc. and report of PricewaterhouseCoopers LLP, independent accountants, are filed on page 13 of this Annual Report and should be read in conjunction with the Consolidated Financial Statements of ANSYS, Inc.